 I imagine this won't be a simple change because it will affect how the table ordering code should work.

-#3 Updated by Jeffrey Jones over 7 years ago
+#3 Updated by Jeffrey Jones almost 8 years ago

 Aha, that is perfect, just what I want.
 Apart from the fact that we have to have the parent task column visible which takes up a lot of space we would rather use for other stuff.